 MDIC Device Metrics Initiative led by FDA and Xavier University

-Download the Final MDIC Metrics Report provided by FDA and Xavier University:
+Final MDIC Metrics Report provided by FDA and Xavier University

-Download publications on the MDIC FDA/Xavier Device Metrics Initiative:
+Publications on the MDIC FDA/Xavier Device Metrics Initiative

-• Pilot Metrics: Ask for volunteer companies from the working group to implement the apply the metrics to selected products retrospectively for 2-3 years.
+Ask for volunteer companies from the working group to implement the apply the metrics to selected products retrospectively for two to three years.